mmiglioranza22/nestjs-auth-bootstrap/README.md

 ## A note on user roles

+This template relies on user roles for authorization, you can modify it to use any other way you deem more fit to your needs, still taking advantage of the `@Private` and `@Protected` guards used (Policy-based, claims-based, etc).

+That being said, user roles work like this:

 [x] There can only exist one user related role (sysadmin, admin, user, guest).

 [x] Sysadmin can assign any role, to themselves or other users.